 Different communication channels, such as email, team messaging and video conferencing, are ideal for different purposes.
-Once you understand the types of conversations your employees have on a day-to-day basis, encourage them to think about which communication channel would be most effective for having those conversations.
+Once you understand the types of conversations your employees have on a day-to-day basis, encourage them to think about which communication tool would be most effective for having those conversations.
 By branching out from email every once in a while, employees can significantly reduce the clutter in their inboxes.

 In particular, make sure you offer communication channels that allow for cross-functional coordination.
 At Flock, our cross-functional growth team includes people from product development, sales, marketing, design and more — and communicating over email alone would cause confusion and time delays.
 By using a team messaging system for important conversations, we ensure the entire team is synchronized and up-to-date.
 We're able to collaborate quickly, clearly and effectively, even across multiple departments or locations.
 Team messaging systems have made a huge difference in the amount of email clutter that builds up and the amount of time and effort saved on big projects.

 Implement a central information repository for quick and simple search